 Exercise is Temporary

-Our physical bodies no matter how we exercise and eat healthy foods will still one day die.
-Healthy living might buy 5 years or at most maybe 20 years?
-Yet that is temporary gain for the here and now.
-Paul pulling in a godly perspective notes that spiritual exercise benefits us now and in the life to come.
-Spiritual exercise is a win win.
+Our physical bodies no matter how much we exercise or eat healthy will still die one day.
+Healthy living might buy 5 years, or at most 20?
+That’s temporary gain for here and now.
+Paul, with a godly perspective, notes that spiritual exercise benefits us now and in the life to come.
+It’s a win-win.

 Spiritual Training